Making The Most of Your Race Listing on RunIreland.com

 There is of course a more practical reason that this Marathon remains one of the most popular ultra events in the country – Portumna, whilst rural, is also very accessible from all four corners of the country.

-By the time nightfall descends on a summer Saturday night, over 1,000 competitors would have completed one of the four races on offer -100km, 50km, Full Marathon and Half Marathon.
+By the time nightfall descends on a summer Saturday night, over 1,000 competitors would have completed one of the five races on offer -100km, 50km, Full Marathon, Half Marathon or 10k.
 The fact that runners of all ability and speed are running together turns the event into a motivational haven where training tips and running experiences are shared enroute and everyone leaves determined to move up to the next distance before returning next year.

 For more infomation on the event click HERE